wallymathieu/assertfail/_posts/2018-09-09-Why-I-prefer-React-over-Angular.md

 ---

  - I've found that my coworkers have an easier time grokking React than Angular: React contains fewer concepts than Angular.
  - Angular can sometimes make implementation of custom behaviors require a lot of deep knownledge (of Angular).
-For instance when implementing custom dropdown or checkbox.
+For instance when implementing a custom dropdown or a checkbox.
  - If you are cheeky, you could say:
     >Angular is a somewhat over engineered platform, while React is sometimes used to create over engineered apps.